Join our pro bono assessment panel

 - Mike Evans, previous Vice President, Kaplan Higher Education

-- Melinda Muth, Board Member, Australian Scholarships Foundation, Facilitator, Faculty Advisor and Fellow, Australian Institute of Company Directors; Specialist advisor, Peakstone Global; Director, Harvard Club Australia Philanthropy; Managing Director, Streamwise Learning
+- Dr Melinda Muth, Chair of the Australian Scholarships Limited, Facilitator, Faculty Advisor and Fellow, Australian Institute of Company Directors; Specialist advisor, Peakstone Global; Director, Harvard Club Australia Philanthropy; Managing Director, Streamwise Learning

 - Ricki Smith, Chief Executive Officer, Access Care Network Australia

-- James Toomey, former Chief Executive Officer, Mission Australia
+- James Toomey, Deputy Secretary – Housing, Disability and District Services, NSW Department of Communities and Justice.
+Former Chief Executive Officer, Mission Australia

 If you would like to volunteer for future assessment panels, please contact our team.